TomKellyGenetics/heatmap.2x/README.md

 This is the `master` branch.
 This branch is recommended for most colour matrix annotation, additional functionality is possible in the `test` version if needed.

 ===================
-Please note there is a scaling issue with this branch.
-There is a `stable` branch to try the added annotation bars:
+Note there is a `stable` branch to try the added annotation bars with very few changes to `heatmap.2` code from `gplots`:
 ```R
 # install.packages("devtools")
 devtools::install_github("TomKellyGenetics/heatmap.2x", ref="stable")